Triksheim/SR_Kart-SaR_Prediction_Model/README.md

 ### Testing Locally
-The model can be tested locally by running the script `web_test.py`, which simulates calls from a web application:
+The model can be tested locally by running the script `run_local_test.py` which in an example that uses the `SARModel` class to perform the different operations executed when called from web.
+Usage of the 'SARModel' class can be customized to add/remove data, change data processing steps and document results between steps.
+Parameters are loaded into the model from a config text file `config_file.txt` at init.

+The main parameters are:
-- Modify the parameters `lat`, `lng` to choose the center point of the search area.
+- `lat`, `lng` Adjust to choose the center point of the search area.
-- Adjust `d25`, `d50`, `d75` to define the overall search area size.
+- `r25`, `r50`, `r75` Probaility search area sector radiuses, this changes the overall search size.

-- The test script creates local directories for data management, logging, and generation of results.
+The model class creates local directories for data management, logging, and generation of results.

 ### Geographical Limitations
 National databases from GeoNorge are used for most of the geodata, therefore the program will not function outside of Norwegian land borders without modifications to utilize another data source.
-<br> <br>

 # How It Works and Example Results